lazyfrosch/training-debian-packaging/docs/dev/index.md

 ### debhelper

-Since `dpkg-dev` only contains the very basic toolset, `dephelper` brings are lot of automation and simplification to the build process.
+Since `dpkg-dev` only contains the very basic toolset, `debhelper` brings are lot of automation and simplification to the build process.
 And avoids you taking care about everything.

 Just look for `dh_*` manpages.